cyclone-project/requirements/README.md

-# requirements
+# Use Case Requirements

-requirements coming from the cyclone use cases
+A collection of requirements coming from representative cloud applications.